-Page updated: Monday 19 July 2021
+Page updated: Monday 20 November 2023

 - Wash your hands and clean your surroundings regularly

-- Wear a face covering in enclosed spaces
+- Wear a face covering in enclosed spaces and on public transport

 - Make space and exercise caution when meeting with people you don’t live with to help keep you and your loved ones safe

 An effective vaccine is the best way to protect people from coronavirus and will save thousands of lives.

 For all our information and advice on the COVID-19 vaccine and booster programme for people with bowel cancer, please visit our dedicated webpage.

 Tests for COVID-19 are no longer free for most people.
 Some people can still get free tests if:

 - you have a health condition which means you're eligible for COVID-19 treatments

 - you work in the NHS or in adult social care